 East Africa also offers ample wildlife opportunities in September.
 Of course, the earlier you visit in September, the better, so you've missed the August rush, but you're also not risking early rains washing the animals out of the park and into the outskirts of the reserves.

-Here, you'll say goodbye to safari style of wildlife watching and instead admire whales by boat, and get your birding binoculars prime for a puffin sighting along the coast.
+Here, you'll say goodbye to safari-style wildlife watching and instead admire whales by boat.
+Take your birding binoculars too as it's prime time for puffin sightings along the coast.

-Native black bears can also be seen in Newfoundland, too.
+You can see native black bears in Newfoundland, too.
 The season lasts until November, so you'll be there at the right time.
 There are approximately 6,000 to 10,000 in the region – which is a pretty high concentration.
-Move along to Bella Coola in British Columbia for the chance to see wild grizzlies in their natural habitat - September is prime time.

 For something a bit different, embrace the beautiful spring season in Mozambique's premier national park, the so-called 'Serengeti of the south'.

 In spring (September and October), the park's diverse array of flora and fauna blossom into a lovely shade of green.
-Then, peak season for seeing elephants, wildebeest, warthogs, hippos, lions and buffalo that call the park home rolls in - as they all flock to watering holes to quench their thirst.
+This month is also peak season for seeing the elephants, wildebeest, warthogs, hippos, lions and buffalo that call the park home – as they all flock to watering holes to quench their thirst.

 Birders won't be disappointed either, and you may spot a Nile crocodile or two around Lake Urema and its varying lagoons.
 Fourteen African wild dogs were also re-introduced to Gorongosa in 2018, so keep your eyes peeled.
 One creature you may not spot?
 A zebra.
 They're rare – apparently, there are just a few roaming the park.